nismod/jamaica-infrastructure/README.md

 improve the reproducibility of analyses.
 To invoke a rule, call `snakemake` followed by the file you want to produce.

+Some functionality is contained within a helper Python module, located in `src/jamaica_infrastructure`.

 ### Environment

-To make snakemake and other software dependencies available, activate the environment we previously created.
+To make snakemake, the helper Python module and other software dependencies available, activate the environment we previously created.
 ```shell
 micromamba activate jsrat
 ```